Orange County; Taipei

 Harry has represented a coalition of major U.S. oil companies in antidumping and countervailing duty litigation.
 As a related matter, he pursues policy issues with congressional and executive branch officials and advises on international trade rules (e.g., GATT, WTO agreements and NAFTA).

-Whether handling an ITC trial, or serving as Co-Chair of the firm’s Intellectual Property group, Sten Jensen brings exceptional focus and precise execution to his work.
+Whether handling an ITC or district court trial, Sten Jensen brings exceptional focus and precise execution to his work.

 Sten routinely guides clients such as FUJIFILM and Panasonic through the minefields of the ITC.
 Sten also has long-standing relationships with attorneys in the ITC’s Office of Unfair Import Investigations, developed when he served on the Executive Committee of the ITC Trial Lawyers' Association.
 Sten’s credibility with this group, combined with his thorough knowledge of the ITC’s speed and complexity, gives his clients a distinct advantage.